oyvczfo05177/notes/README.md

 Secondly, planning ahead is crucial.
 Make sure you have a plan for your day, week, or even month.
 Knowing what you want to achieve and when can help keep you on track and prevent you from getting sidetracked.
 Use task management tools, such as Trello or Asana, to help organize your workload and keep track of your progress.
  - 来自帮助助手

+# 2024-02-18
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to the importance of writing clean, maintainable code that is easy to understand and refactor.
+Always strive for simplicity in your designs, algorithms, and architecture.
+Complex solutions might seem impressive initially, but they often lead to bugs, technical debt, and difficulty in collaboration.
+Remember, a program that can be read and understood quickly is a program that can be debugged, improved, and built upon efficiently."